blacksleepaudio/Pedal-Graphic-Materials/README.md

 <br>

-### 2. Once everything looks good, create a separate savefile to preserve the original artwork.
+### 2. Once everything looks good, create a separate save file to preserve the original artwork.
 *I usually just add "UV" at the end of the filename to make it distinguishable.*

 ![image](https://github.com/user-attachments/assets/63010645-e946-4029-8128-8b7b9772cb85)